GabeStah/Airbrake.io/Exceptions/JavaScript/RangeError/NegativeRepeatCount/NegativeRepeatCount.md

 - The [`RangeError`] object is inherited from the [`Error`] object.
 - The `Negative Repeat Count` error is a specific type of [`RangeError`] object.

-To dive even deeper into understanding how your applications deal with [`JavaScript Errors`], check out the revolutionary [`Airbrake JavaScript`] error tracking tool for real-time alerts and instantaneous insight into what went wrong with your JavaScript code.
+To dive even deeper into understanding how your applications deal with JavaScript Errors, check out the revolutionary [`Airbrake JavaScript`] error tracking tool for real-time alerts and instantaneous insight into what went wrong with your JavaScript code.

 ## When Should You Use It?